milenakapralova/socraticmodels/blogpost.md

 Because of their ability to communicate across multiple modalities and the dominant role of LMs in the framework, SMs have been hypothesized to perform well on reasoning tasks.
 Various authors have explored the ability of LMs to perform tasks such as arithmetic [2] and symbolic reasoning, with promising results.
 Notably, [3] introduced chain-of-thought (CoT) reasoning, a method for prompting LMs to perform reasoning tasks such as solving algebraic questions by generating the intermediate steps or rationale for the problem.
 While this is usually done in a few-shot setting by prompting the LM with exemplar rationales and answers [3, 4], this effect has also been demonstrated in a zero-shot manner, by carefully designing the question prompt [5].
 While current studies have relied on the LM to perform reasoning, [6] also explore the possibility of CoT reasoning in a multimodal setting, using a combination of text and image prompts.

-All tasks presented in [1] employ the VLM CLIP [7] to extract information from the images, which is then passed to a GPT-3 [8] LM via prompting, whose role is to create a fitting caption or description.
+All tasks presented in [1] employ the CLIP [7] VLM to extract information from the images, which is then via prompting passed to GPT-3 [8] LM - an autoregressive decoder - whose role is to create a fitting caption or description.
 A quantitative analysis shows that SM have a higher performance on the zero-shot image captioning task compared to the state-of-the-art (SoTA) ZeroCap [9] but highly under-perform compared to finetuned methods such as ClipCap [10], which uses a CLIP [7] encoding as a prefix to a caption and then fine-tunes an LM (GPT2, [11]) to generate the image caption.
 A similar trend can be seen for videoto-text retrieval, where SM outperform the zero-shot SoTA algorithms but under-perform when being compared to fine-tuned methods such as CLIP2Video [12].
 As for the contextual image description task, SM managed to outperform even the fine-tuned method introduced by [13].
 Therefore, the aim of this project is to build on top of the model proposed by [1] in the following ways:

 1. **Using FLAN-T5 XL instead of GPT-3**.
 The model proposed by [1] uses the GPT-3 LM, which is a proprietary API of OpenAI.
-We will refer to this model as the *Original Socratic model*.
-To make the SM framework truly free and open-source, we replace the costly GPT-3 LM model with a freely accessible although less capable language model FLAN-T5 [14, 15] developed by Google, trained using instruction fine-tuning.
-This will comprise our *Baseline model*.
+We will refer to this model as the *original Socratic model*.
+To make the SM framework truly free and open-source, we replace the costly GPT-3 LM model with a freely accessible - although smaller and possible less capable - language model FLAN-T5 [14, 15].
+This model was developed by Google, has an autoregressive encoder-decoder architecture and was trained using instruction fine-tuning.
+This will comprise our *baseline model*.

 2. **Improving the performance on FLAN-T5 XL**.
    GPT-3 has demonstrated a strong ability to summarise and paraphrase information, which allows it to create a clear and concise caption, being less affected by sub-optimal prompts.
 On the